cortex-js/compute-engine/src/README.md

 - a [JSON string](https://tools.ietf.org/html/rfc7159#section-7) that starts and ends with **U+0027 APOSTROPHE** `'`.

-Strings can contain any character represented by a Unicode scalar value (a codepoint in the `[0...0x10FFFF]` range, except for `[0xD800...0xDFFF]`), but the following characters must be escaped as indicated:
+Strings may contain any character represented by a Unicode scalar value (a codepoint in the `[0...0x10FFFF]` range, except for `[0xD800...0xDFFF]`), but the following characters must be escaped as indicated: